sertit/sertit-utils/README.md

 ### Raster
 Basically, these functions are overloads of rasterio's functions:
-- Get extent of a raster
+- Get extent and footprint of a raster
 - Read/write overload of rasterio functions
 - Masking with masked array
 - Collocation (superimpose)
 - Sieving
 - Vectorization
+- Merge rasters (as GTiff and VRT)
 - Get the path of the BEAM-DIMAP image that can be read by rasterio

 ## Generation